Fried Turkey Recipe

 Instructions

-1. In a large stockpot, whisk the brown sugar with the mustard, salt and cayenne.
+• Brine: In a large stockpot, whisk together the brown sugar, mustard, salt, and cayenne.
 Gradually whisk in the water, then add the thyme and garlic.
-Add the turkey, cover and brine in the refrigerator for 35 hours.
+Submerge the turkey in the brine, cover, and refrigerate for about 35 hours.

 Southern Style